Introduction: LED Jellies

 This Instructable will show you how to make a jellyfish shaped casing for LED Throwies that you can stick to any metal surface.
 The Throwies are easily removable so you can 'refill' the Jelly and use it over and over.

-*They might be cute, but remember to keep them far away from computers, credit cards, monitors, etc to avoid damage from the magnets*
+*They might be cute, but remember to keep them far away from anything that could be damaged by magnets*

 Step 1: Materials